gitpeters/Campus-E-Store/README.md

 2. Create an account: To use the E-store, users must first create an account.
 Click the "Sign Up" button and follow the prompts to create an account.

-3. Browse and purchase items: Once logged in, users can browse the available products and services, and can add items to their cart by clicking the "Add to Cart" button.
-To purchase items, users can click the "Checkout" button and follow the prompts to complete the transaction.

-4. Sell items: Users can also sell items on the E-store by clicking the "Sell" button and following the prompts to create a listing.

 ## Collaborators

 - gitpeters